zjunlp/EasyEdit/README.md

     - [Other Related Projects](#other-related-projects)

 ## 🔔News
+- **2024-01-24 The EasyEdit has supported editing [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1), we have also fixed some bugs in evaluating MEND (slightly influence the performance).**
 - **2024-01-16 The EasyEdit has supported the precise model editing method [PMET'AAAI24](https://arxiv.org/abs/2308.08742).**
 - **2024-01-03  We release a new paper:"[A Comprehensive Study of Knowledge Editing for Large Language Models](https://arxiv.org/abs/2401.01286)" with a new benchmark [KnowEdit](https://huggingface.co/datasets/zjunlp/KnowEdit)!
 We are looking forward to any comments or discussions on this topic :)**
 - **2023-12-06 The EasyEdit has supported the lifelong model editing method [GRACE'NeurIPS24](https://arxiv.org/abs/2211.11031).**